mandele1999/Home_Price_Prediction-Linear-Regression-Analysis/README.md

 The intercept is at about -43k dollars.This means that for zero sqft_living our model would predict a price of - 43k dollars.
 The coefficient for sqft_living is about 280 dollars.
 This means for each additional sqft, the sqft_living costs about $280 more.

+### Second model
+Overall the model performed marginally better.
+We were off by about $156k rather\nthan $173k in a given prediction, and explained 58.2% rather than 49.3% of the\nvariance in price.
+###Comparison

  ## Conclusion
  Given how grade alone can influence the price of a house, homeowners should invest in the maintenance and repair worn out features such as paint, roofing in order to improve the overall condition of the house.